-Unsurprisingly, a number of those members are now known to have been Freemasons - many of whom later affiliated with Lexington Lodge No. 25, which was not chartered until the Political Club had been in existence for almost two years.
+Not surprisingly, a number of those members are now known to have been Freemasons - many of whom later affiliated with Lexington Lodge No. 25 (later redesignated as No. 1 following the formation of the Grand Lodge of Kentucky), which was not chartered until the Political Club had been in existence for almost two years.